HZcohort/DiNetxify/docs/md/visual.md

 )
 ```

-This saves an HTML file with the interactive 3D visualization.
+This function will save an HTML file with the interactive 3D visualization.
 When you open it, you can drag to rotate the network in 3D space.
 One plane (e.g., viewed from top-down) will show the clusters and connections akin to the comorbidity network, and the other plane (viewed from the side) will show the directed trajectories.
 Where they intersect, you get a full picture of how diseases group and progress.

 Parameters for `three_dimension_plot()` include: